Bilimsel Raporlar

 British Journal of Occupational Therapy, 1999, 62, 13-18.

-Dikkat,anlamlı etkinliklerde insiyatif kullanma, bilinç ve duyuların gelişimi, denge ve motor, yerde yerçekimi ile kendini emniyette hissedebilme duygusu, problem davranışlar, dil vekonuşma, sosyal ve duygusal gelişim ve gözkontağı.
+Dikkat, anlamlı etkinliklerde inisiyatif kullanma, bilinç ve duyuların gelişimi, denge ve motor, yerde yerçekimi ile kendini emniyette hissedebilme duygusu, problem davranışlar, dil ve konuşma, sosyal ve duygusal gelişim ve gözkontağı.

-Andrew, 3 yaşında, kekeme, bazı seslere tepkili, (fren yapan araba sesi, bebek ağlaması, motorlu testere, motorsiklet ve yüksek müzik)
+Andrew, 3 yaşında, kekeme, bazı seslere tepkili (fren yapan araba sesi, bebek ağlaması, motorlu testere, motosiklet ve yüksek müzik).

 9.dinletide: Sakinleşme, endişe azalması ve kekemelikte azalma.